 Status of Document: This document describes the service provision of Turnitin, an externally hosted software application supported by Oxford University IT Services.
 This document is occasionally updated, for a list of changes please see the change log at the end of this document.

-Contact for first line support: firstname.lastname@example.org or internal phone 73200
+Contact for first line support: email@example.com or phone the IT Service Desk: (6)12345

-1.1 Turnitin is an online software service that is used for identifying matches of text in submitted work against other sources.
-This can be used in teaching to inform plagiarism detection and to support student learning about academic writing.
+1.1 Turnitin is an online software service that is used for identifying matches of text in submitted work against other electronic sources.
+This can be used in teaching to inform plagiarism awareness and support student learning about academic writing.

-1.3 This SLD is aimed at outlining what support will be provided by IT Services to any department, college, institution, or staff member within Oxford University (the client) who wishes to use Turnitin, and what is the responsibility of the client.
-IT Services has certain restrictions in terms of the amount of support it can offer as it is not responsible for the maintenance of the Turnitin service.
+1.3 This SLD is aimed at outlining what support is provided by IT Services to any department, college, institution, or staff member within Oxford University (the client) who wishes to use Turnitin, as well as the responsibilities of the client.
+IT Services has certain restrictions in terms of the amount of support it can offer as it is not responsible for the maintenance of the external Turnitin service.

 1.4 This SLD indicates the primary support path for elements of the Turnitin service which are controllable by the University.

-1.5 The Turnitin service is managed by the WebLearn team on behalf of IT Services.
+1.5 The Turnitin service is managed by the Technology Enhanced Learning team on behalf of Academic IT Services.

 2 Summary of IT Services' responsibilities

-- provision of direct access to Turnitin by means of creating instructor accounts
+- direct access to Turnitin by creating instructor accounts

-- provision of indirect access to Turnitin through integration with the Assignments tool in WebLearn
+- indirect access to Turnitin through integration with the Assignments tool in WebLearn

-- user support for the Turnitin service in the form of technical and educational support and advice by phone and email
+- support to users of Turnitin in the form of technical and educational support, and advice by phone and email

-- training of users in the use of Turnitin and associated products, where applicable
+- training for users in the use of Turnitin and associated products, where applicable

 Hours of Support Service

-2.1 The service as run by iParadigms is intended to operate at all times, although IT Services cannot guarantee the service level for this application.
-The iParadigms user agreement states: “iParadigms shall use reasonable efforts to make the Service available for access over the Internet at least 99.5% of the time during each month of the Term, except for scheduled maintenance and repairs, failures related to Institution's systems and Internet access, and any interruption in the Service due to causes beyond the control of iParadigms or that are not reasonably foreseeable by iParadigms” (iParadigms User Agreement, Clause 10)
+2.1 The external Turnitin service is intended to operate at all times, although IT Services cannot guarantee the service level for this application.
+The user agreement states: “Turnitin shall use reasonable efforts to make the Service available for access over the Internet at least 99.5% of the time during each month of the Term, except for scheduled maintenance and repairs, failures related to Institution's systems and Internet access, and any interruption in the Service due to causes beyond the control of Turnitin or that are not reasonably foreseeable by Turnitin” (Turnitin User Agreement, Clause 10)